TerraForged/Profiler/README.md

 order to build up a (rough) idea of how long each part of chunk generation takes to
 execute.

-This may or may not prove to be a useful tool for profiling world-gen and tracing
+This may or may not prove to be a useful tool for profiling world-gen and identifying
 poorly performing modded additions to generation.

 Notes: